-As part of the Brigham and Women's MRI Research Center (BWMRC), the SAIL provides collaborative opportunities, access to advanced MRI instruments, and facilities infrastructure to researchers from around the world who are conducting pre-clinical, translational research in MRI.
+As part of the Brigham and Women’s MRI Research Center (BWMRC), the SAIL provides collaborative opportunities, access to state-of-the-art imaging instruments, and facilities infrastructure to researchers from around the world who are conducting preclinical, translational research.
 The expert staff at the SAIL strives for solutions that fit the needs of any researcher dedicated to serious scientific inquiry.